dkratzert/FinalCif/docs/report.rst

 prints all block names of a multi-CIF.

-Another way is to use the 'block' variable in the template.
-It contains the respective block data.
+Another option is to utilize the 'block' variable in the template.
+It holds therespective block data.
-To access the values of the block, you have to use the block name in square brackets.
-This prevents conflicts with the Jinja2 syntax.
+To access the values of the block, you need to use the block name in square brackets and enclosed in quotation marks.
+This prevents conflicts with Jinja2 syntax and potential characters in CIF blocks, such as the minus sign in 'p-1', which would otherwise be interpreted as variable p minus one.
 For example, the chemical formula of the block 'compound1' of a multi-CIF is:

 .. code-block:: jinja